microsoft/vscode-docs/api/advanced-topics/using-proposed-api.md

 To package your extension, you can run `vsce package` to create a VSIX file of your extension.
 You can then share this VSIX file to others to install the extension in their VS Code.

 To install an extension from a VSIX file, you would go into the Extensions view, select the **...** ellipsis **View and More Actions** button, and select **Install from VSIX**.

-Selecting the **Install from VSIX** menu item is demoed by the short video below.
+Selecting the **Install from VSIX** menu item is shown in the short video below.

 ![Demo showing a user going into the Extensions view to find the Install from VSIX menu item](images/proposed-api/install-from-vsix.gif)

 For extensions using the Proposed API, there are a couple more steps to enable your extension.
-After installing from your VSIX, you need to quit and relaunch VS Code Insiders from command line with `code-insiders --enable-proposed-api=<YOUR-EXTENSION-ID> .` in your project folder.
+After installing from your VSIX, you need to quit and relaunch VS Code Insiders from command line with `code-insiders . --enable-proposed-api=<YOUR-EXTENSION-ID>` in your project folder.

 If you'd like to set it so that your extension using the Proposed API is always available to use on every launch of VS Code Insiders, you can run the **Preferences: Configure Runtime Arguments** command to edit the `.vscode-insiders/argv.json` file to set a list of enabled extensions.